 Select a Gentle Detergent

 A mild detergent is best for faux leather.
-If hand washing, add the detergent to the water and swish around so it distributes evenly.
+If hand-washing, add the detergent to the water, and swish your hand around so it distributes evenly.

 Turn the Garment Inside Out

-Faux leather is usually the most soiled on the inside of the garment from body oils.
-Whether machine washing in a mesh bag or hand-washing, turn the garment inside out so that the detergent and water solution can reach every interior surface easily.
+Faux leather is usually the most soiled on the inside of the garment due to body oils.
+Whether machine-washing in a mesh bag or hand-washing, turn the garment inside out so that the detergent and water solution can reach the interior surface easily.

 Use a Cool Water Rinse